Cowley, London: Geography

 Cowley lies on a southwest-sloping ridge 28 to 45 m above mean sea level and is a village contiguous with Uxbridge to the north with its own ecclesiastical parish church and once a civil parish.
 It is bordered to the west by the Metropolitan Green Belt, the River Colne and Buckinghamshire.
 To the south the River Pinn forms its boundary with Yiewsley and to the east with Hillingdon.

 Two conservation areas are in the village: Cowley Lock and Cowley Church (St Laurence).
 Cowley Lock, designated in 1975, includes all of Old Mill Lane, Cowley Lake, wet woodland, Little Britain, Cowley bridges, Packet Boat Lane and the Packet Boat turning area.
 Cowley Church (St. Laurence) Conservation area was designated in 1988 and includes the Church and nearby buildings and to the south, Manor Farm.

 Little Britain Lake

 Little Britain Lake in the west of Cowley extends for about 450 metres between the Colne and a channel of it known as Frays River.
 The lake, which is in the Colne Valley Regional Park conservation area, is roughly the shape of the Great Britain.
 It is noted for less common water birds, such as gadwall and great crested grebe, and for more common species including mute swan and grey heron.

 Politics

-Cowley is part of the Uxbridge and South Ruislip constituency for elections to the House of Commons of the United Kingdom.
+Cowley is part of the Uxbridge and South Ruislip constituency for elections to the House of Commons.

 Cowley is part of the Colham and Cowley ward for elections to Hillingdon London Borough Council.

+On 1 April 1938 the civil parish was abolished and merged with Uxbridge.
+At the 1931 census (the last before the abolition of the parish), Cowley had a population of 1713.